What We Do

 Key symptoms of panic disorder

 A panic attack can feel overwhelming, often coming on suddenly and without warning.
 These episodes are far more intense than typical stress or anxiety, and the symptoms can mimic serious health conditions like heart problems or breathing issues.
+In some cases, especially following a traumatic event or personal injury, panic attacks may become more frequent as part of the body’s heightened stress response.
 Some common signs of a panic attack include:

 • Feeling a sudden wave of intense fear or discomfort